publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schF/ptI/m__us_usc_t26_s501.md

  __Exchanges for Sale of Poultry__

     [Pub.
-L. 89–44, title VIII, § 811][/us/pl/89/44/s811], June 21, 1965, [79 Stat.
+L. 89–44, title VIII][/us/pl/89/44/tVIII], § 811, June 21, 1965, [79 Stat.
 169][/us/stat/79/169], provided that certain corporations, associations, or organizations organized and operated exclusively for the purpose of providing an exchange for the sale of poultry growers of a particular locality shall be treated for purposes of this title as an exempt organization and that such exemption shall apply to taxable years beginning after Dec.
 31, 1953, and ending after Aug.
 16, 1954, which begin before Jan.
 1, 1966.

 ----------